-Go back to the Print Layout window often to see what the map would look like.
+Go back to the print layout window often to see what the map would look like.
 For the purposes of creating detailed maps, you are looking for a symbology that looks good not at the scale of the whole forest area (left image below) but at a closer scale (right image below).
-Remember to use Update preview and Set to map canvas extent whenever you change the zoom in your map or the layout.
+Remember to use Update map preview and Set map extent to match main canvas extent whenever you change the zoom in your map or the layout.

 14.6.4.
 Try Yourself Create a Basic Map Template

-Once you have a symbology your happy with, you are ready to add some more information to your printed map.
+Once you have a symbology you are happy with, you are ready to add some more information to your printed map.
 Add at least the following elements: